john-parton/chardetng-py/README.md

 ```

 There is also a `detect` method available for compatability with `chardet`,
-but it will always report `None` for the language and a confidence value of `0.99`.
+but it will always report `None` for the language.
+The confidence value will either
+be `0.99` or `0.01` depending on whether chardetng returns a "high" or "low"
+confidence boolean.

 ```python
 >>> from chardetng_py.compat import detect